Investigating the interplay of the braneworld gravity and the plasma environment on the black hole shadow: EHT Observations of M87* and Sgr A*

 As was done in the case of M87*, we can impose further strong constraints on the plasma parameter and the tidal charge by combining the EHT estimates of $\Delta\Theta_{obs}$ and $\delta_{sh}$ with the plasma density estimates for Sgr A* obtained from previous studies.
 The electron number density of Sgr A* varies based on the region considered; with the maximum number density estimated to be of the order of $n_e\sim 10^5$cm$^{-3}$ in \citep{Ferriere}.
 For $r=5 r_g$ and $\theta=\pi/2$ we can estimate the plasma parameters $\alpha_1, \alpha_2$ and $\alpha_3$ using \cref{alpha1 and ne relation,alpha2 and ne relation,alpha3 and ne relation} for profile 1, 2 and 3, respectively.
 Setting $n_e=10^4$ cm$^{-3}, r=5 r_g$ and $\theta=\pi/2$ then using \cref{alpha1 and ne relation,alpha2 and ne relation,alpha3 and ne relation}, we obtain $\alpha_1\sim 1.7 \times 10^{-11}$, $\alpha_2\sim 1.2\times 10^{-11}$ and $\alpha_3\sim1.5\times10^{-12}$, respectively.
 Thus, we observe that the electron density estimate rules out very high values of $\alpha$.
 This implies that the background has a dominant effect on the shadow of Sgr A*.

 Furthermore, we recall from \cref{perlick mdot alpha} for the case of profile 1,

-The above equation allows us to estimate the plasma parameter using previously reported estimates of $\dot{M}$ for Sgr A*.
+The above equation allows us to estimate the plasma parameter using previously reported estimates of $\dot{M}$ for Sgr A* { ($\omega_0$ is taken to be 230 GHz)}.
 In the table below, we report estimates for $\alpha_1$ from $\dot{M}$ (reported from previous estimates).

 Considering the estimate of plasma parameters from the number density and \cref{SgrA}, we observe that $\alpha\sim0$ is preferred for the case of Sgr A*.
 This indicates, similar to the case of M87*, that for Sgr A* the background metric plays the dominant role in determining the size of the shadow.
 Thus, considering estimates of $\Delta\Theta_{obs},\delta_{sh}$ and $n_e$, the constraints obtained on $q$ for $\alpha\sim0$ are important for both M87* and Sgr A*.